FAQ - Information about the Vulnerability-Lab

 =========

-Affected: (Version & Product Description)
+Affected: (Version & Product or Series)

-Details: (Technical Details & Location of the Vulnerability/Bug)
+Technical Details: (Technical Details & Location of the Vulnerability/Bug)

 =================

-Solution: (Fix or Patch)
+Solution: (Solution or Fix and Patch)

 =========